 Watch the work surface temperature when kneading

 Mixing and strengthening my dough using the slap and fold technique means my dough will be in contact with my cool granite kitchen counter.
-If I expect to knead by hand in this way for long, I'll typically warm the mixing water even more to offset the cooling effect the counter will have on the dough.
+If I expect to knead by hand in this way for a long time, I'll typically warm the mixing water even more to offset the cooling effect the counter will have on the dough.

-If kneading the dough in a mechanical bread dough mixer, expect that the mixer may heat the dough if mixed for a prolonged period—this may actually be a great thing in the winter!
+If kneading the dough in a mechanical bread dough mixer, expect the mixer to heat the dough if mixed for a prolonged period—this may be a great thing in the winter!